-The SAT Subject Tests, which used to be called and are sometimes still referred to as the SAT IIs, are multiple choice exams administered by the College Board that test students on specific subjects.
-There are 20 different tests in 5 subject areas: English, History, Languages, Math, and Science.
-Each test is an hour long, and students who take Subject Tests will receive a score between 200 and 800 on each exam.
+The SAT Subject Tests, which used to be called and are sometimes still referred to as the SAT II, are multiple-choice exams administered by the College Board that test students on specific subjects.
+There are 20 different tests in five subject areas: English, History, Languages, Math, and Science.
+Each test is an hour long, and students who take them will receive a score between 200 and 800 on each exam.

 What do different standardized testing policies mean?

 If a school’s SAT Subject Test policy is required, this means that you must take the tests.
 Most colleges will require one Subject Test, whereas more selective schools will sometimes require two.
 In some cases, schools will accept the ACT in lieu of the SAT and Subject Tests.
 When in doubt, you should always check your individual school’s testing policies — this information can typically be found on their admissions website.